ralexstokes/deposit-verifier/README.md

-# deposit-contract-verifying-proxy
+# deposit-verifier

 A smart contract to enhance the user experience of the `eth2` deposit contract.

+Exposes functionality on-chain to verify different parts of an `eth2` deposit intended for the beacon chain.

+Includes a "proxy" deposit function that will run the verification logic on-chain and only upon success forward the deposit to the actual deposit contract.

 # NOTICE

 This smart contract has not been tested, audited or formally verified.
 It should be considered pre-alpha.
 USE AT YOUR OWN RISK.

 ## What is this?